StudentAid.gov: Your Guide to the Federal Student Aid Website

 - Use the Public Service Loan Forgiveness (PSLF) Help Tool

-Here are eight key ways you can manage your student loan debt on StudentAid.gov.
-You won’t necessarily need to (or want to) do all of them, but each is worth at least knowing about:
+Here are eight key ways to manage your federal student loan debt on StudentAid.gov.

 1. Find and manage your student loans